 NYC’s bus system deserves better than this.

 New York City Transit operates far and away the biggest bus system in America, depended on by more people than the three next-biggest systems combined.
-(London’s is triple the size of ours, but we can’t win every contest.)
 And the MTA is working to make it even better, with new equipment, new payment infrastructure, and better service.
 In particular, Select Bus Service (SBS) lines are bringing improved frequency and reliability to neighborhoods that need it.

 In all five boroughs, SBS lines have been transformative.
-Here in Manhattan, the M15-SBS stands in for a subway on the East Side, where we don’t have one; extremely successful lines like the M23-SBS and the recently launched M14-SBS create vastly improved crosstown connections in neighborhoods that really need them.
+Here in Manhattan, the M15-SBS stands in for a subway on the East Side, where we don’t have one; extremely successful lines like the M14-SBS and M23-SBS create improved crosstown connections in neighborhoods that really need them.

 But buses run on streets, and in a congested city, they run best when they have separated and protected rights-of-way.
 We’ve started building those, but progress has been too slow.
 A harassment lawsuit held up the transformative 14th Street transit-truck priority corridor, costing the people who live and work along 14th Street over 100,000 hours of unnecessary delays over 6 months.
-(We got no help from the governor, who presumably last rode a New York City bus in about 1981.)
-A similar lawsuit threatened to delay relief for the people along Ridgewood’s exceptionally congested Fresh Pond Road corridor until it was dismissed by a judge.
+Similar lawsuits were filed to delay projects like MTA’s mobility corridor along Ridgewood’s exceptionally congested Fresh Pond Road.

 We shouldn’t have to work so hard to get the kind of basic infrastructure that will improve the lives of hundreds of thousands of New Yorkers from the moment it launches.